-According to a recent report from the Society for Human Resource Management, 82% of job applicants are frustrated with the modern recruitment process.
+According to a report from the Society for Human Resource Management, 82% of job applicants are frustrated with the modern recruitment process.
 Our current recruitment system is deeply flawed, and the concerns that applicants are expressing indicate that human resource departments are dehumanizing job applicants.

 In addition, employers could be setting themselves up for recruitment failure and legal risks if their recruitment process includes testing instruments that aren’t valid and reliable.
 The legal risk associated with test validity and reliability is not limited to pre-employment screening, but for this month’s blog, I will focus solely on psychoanalytic assessments in pre-employment testing.